fbpx

 Hybrid Fibre Coaxial (HFC)

 HFC is also one of the most powerful types of NBN connection in terms of capable speeds.
 It utilises existing connections to paid television networks such as Foxtel, as well as other advanced cable networks like Telstra or Optus, to connect users to the NBN.
-Alongside FTTP, HTC connections are one of the only types of NBN connection capable of powering an NBN 250 or 1000 plan from someone’s home or business.
+Alongside FTTP, HTC connections are one of the only types of NBN connection capable of powering an NBN 250 or 1000 plan from someone’s home.

 Fixed Wireless